Inamo87100/mc-ems-exam-center-for-tutor-lms/readme.txt

 All plugin strings are fully internationalized and compatible with translation tools such as Loco Translate.

+== Screenshots ==

+1. Generate new exam sessions using the session creation interface
+2. View and manage all exam sessions in the administrator dashboard
+3. Students can book exam sessions using the interactive booking interface
+4. Students can manage and cancel their existing bookings
+5. Administrators can view, filter, and export bookings in CSV format
+6. Calendar view showing available exam sessions and availability status
+7. Access control message displayed when a user attempts to access an exam without a valid booking

 == Changelog ==

 = 1.2.6 =